 We have solved all of our problems by doing a simple redesign of the code.

-4. Insulated code from changes.
+represent a score. - Insulated code from changes.
 We also lifted the level of abstraction of our code.
-Instead of writing our code to pass around player names and scores, we can write our code to pass around Player objects.
-This has the benefit of allowing our code to be insulated from change to the Player structure.
+Instead of writing our code to pass around player names and scores, we can write our code to pass around